How might we create a design that increases ticket sales among both season subscribers and those new to the symphony experience?

 - Users depend on the hierarchy to guide them through the page and when it is absent, users are unsure of where they need to focus their attention which can create frustration.

-- The website is also currently lacking the option to search, being that ASO has a content-rich site, the ability to search could greatly improve user experience.
+- The website is also currently lacking the option to search.
+Since ASO has a content-rich site, the ability to search could greatly improve user experience.

-- Being that the website is large, having visual cues such as breadcrumbs would help the users denote their location on the site.
+- The website is large, so having visual cues such as breadcrumbs would help the users denote their location on the site.